A Critical Look At Tokenwise Reward-Guided Text Generation: Pitfalls of RGTG and How to Fix Them

 Once the partial-sequence reward model $r_\phi$ is trained, we can use it to sample the next token $y^i$ conditioned on the previous tokens $\rvx,\rvy^{1:i}$ according to the following conditional distribution:

-This constitutes a tokenwise RGTG method.
 Algorithm~\ref{alg:rgtg} summarizes the decoding procedure.
-Contrary to the previous approach of \citet{khanov2023alignment}, it directly follows the policy induced by the explicitly trained reward model over partial sequences.
-Meanwhile, compared to \citet{deng2023reward} it leverages the standard Bradley-Terry model instead of a custom squared loss function that distills a full-sequence reward model.
+Contrary to the previous approach of \citet{khanov2023alignment}, it directly follows the policy induced by the explicitly trained reward model on partial sequences.
+Meanwhile, compared to \citet{deng2023reward}, it uses the standard BT model instead of a custom squared loss function that distills a full-sequence reward model.

-Let us analyze the tokenwise sampling distribution in \eqref{eq:token-conditional-distribution}.
-By the definition of conditional distributions, we can rewrite it as a ratio of two partial sequence distributions:

-It is still unclear, however, how does this distribution relates to RLHF policies---the main point of the tokenwise RGTG methods.
+Let us now analyze the tokenwise sampling distribution in \eqref{eq:token-conditional-distribution}.
+By the definition of conditional distributions, we can rewrite it as a ratio of two partial sequence distributions: $\pi(y^i \vert \rvx,\rvy^{1:i-1}) = \nicefrac{\pi(\rvy^{1:i} \vert \rvx)}{\pi(\rvy^{1:i-1} \vert \rvx)}$.
+However, it is still unclear how this distribution relates to RLHF policies ---- the main point of the tokenwise RGTG methods.
 The following theorem shows how the decoding process by following this distribution relates to RLHF-induced policies.
+Proof in \cref{app:proof}.

-\begin{theorem} Given a reward model trained according to the partial-sequence Bradley-Terry objective in \eqref{eq:partial-seq-objectives}, the induced token generation distribution \(\pi\) \eqref{eq:token-conditional-distribution} is proportional to the ratio:
+\begin{restatable}{theorem}{thmthree} Given a reward model trained according to the partial-sequence BT objective in \eqref{eq:partial-seq-objectives}, the induced token generation distribution \(\pi\) \eqref{eq:token-conditional-distribution} is proportional to the ratio: